-

 Could you save money being more sustainable?

-Try our tips that could help you save money and live more sustainably
+Try these tips that could help you save money and live more sustainably

-Live a more sustainable life and you could also save money, spend less and cut back on energy use.
-We’ve put together a list of ways that you could consider to help your money go greener; for some of the content, we’ve taken guidance from Energy Saving Trust.
+We’ve put together a list of ways that you could consider to help you live more sustainably.
+For some of the content, we’ve taken guidance from Energy Saving Trust.

 • Small budget tips